azoth-lang/azoth.language.reference/src/struct-declarations.md

 These fields can implicitly override abstract getters and setters.
 They cannot override or hide non-abstract ones.

-Second, an initializer is declared with corresponding field parameters (e.g. `init(.foo, .bar)` for the `Example` struct).
+Second, an initializer is declared with corresponding field parameters (e.g. `init(mut self, .foo, .bar)` for the `Example` struct).
 The implicitly declared initializer is `public` unless the struct is `published` in which case it is declared `published`.
 This initializer is otherwise not special and additional initializers may be declared.
 Those initializers are not required to call the record initializer.
 They must simply follow the initialization safety rules of all initializers.
 It is not possible to add logic to this initializer or call a base class initializer.
 However, if an initializer with the same parameter types is declared, it replaces the initializer that would